Timothy Harry

 Tim’s practice is in Chancery and commercial litigation, with an emphasis on commercial disputes, property litigation, professional negligence, partnership, company law and insolvency.
 He is instructed in cases both domestically and internationally.

-Tim is called to the Bar in Hong Kong, and so also practises from Gilt Chambers, Far East Finance Centre, Admiralty, Hong Kong.
+Tim is called to the Bar in Hong Kong, and so also practises from QED Chambers, 3102 Tower Two, Lippo Centre, 89 Queensway, Admiralty, Hong Kong.
 He is on the List of Counsel for instruction in civil cases on behalf of the Hong Kong Government.

 He is called to the Bar of the Eastern Caribbean and has done work for Cayman, Swiss and Isle of Man firms.
 He has also been admitted to practise in the courts of the Dubai International Finance Centre (DIFC), and has been called to the Bar of Samoa for the purpose of conducting an appeal before the Court of Appeal there (comprising New Zealand judges).